ElisaLegnani/PhotorealisticRendering/README.md

   ### Animation:

-  In the `examples\demo` directory, there are actually already provided all images from 0 to 359 degree angle in order to create an animation, running the code:
+  In the `examples\demo` directory, you may generate an animation of the demo scene, rotating 360 deg around the objects, through running the code:

   ```sh
 $ ./generate-animation.sh
 ```

 *Note: it takes some minutes to generate.*

   <p align="center">